 3,000 people were employed at the Tottenham Court Road premises by 1903.
 The Daily Mail commented that Maple goods furnished “half the palaces of Europe, and the bulk of the best modern mansions in Great Britain”.

 John Blundell Maple died in 1903.
 He ranked as one of the richest British businessmen of his era, and his estate was valued at £2.2 million.
 Maple had been a generous philanthropist throughout his life.

 An Argentinian subsidiary was established in 1906.

-Maple & Co was acquired by Macowards of Cardiff in 1972 for £14.4 million.
+Maple & Co was acquired by Macowards of Cardiff for £14.4 million in 1972.
 That year the Tottenham Court Road head office and flagship store was closed for redevelopment.
 The resulting fiasco saw shares plummet to ten percent of their 1972 value by 1977.

 There were 45 British and two French stores in 1977.

 Maples entered into receivership in 1997, a result of high debts and poor trading.
-The firm targeted the upper mass market, had 24 stores including nine larger out-of-town sites, and a staff of 340.
+The company targeted the upper mass market, and had 24 stores including nine larger out-of-town sites, and a staff of 340.